UK PM candidate Johnson thanks supporters for second ballot win

-LONDON (Reuters) - Boris Johnson, the favorite to succeed Prime Minister Theresa May, thanked his supporters for his victory in the second ballot of the contest.
+LONDON, June 18 (Reuters) - Boris Johnson, the favourite to succeed Prime Minister Theresa May, thanked his supporters for his victory in the second ballot of the contest.

 “Thank you to those who supported me in the second ballot,” Johnson said.
 “Very much look forward to taking part in tonight’s BBC debate.”